 I want to let you in on a secret – I’m an armchair canner.
 I curl up on the couch and page through books full of beautiful jams, jellies and pickles.
-Then imagine how it would feel to have pantry full of goodies and think about stirring some blueberry jam in my winter oatmeal.
-Or another scenario that wearing a vintage apron I’d get that piping loaf of bread out of the oven, then slice it a slather it with vanilla strawberry jam.
+Then I imagine how it would feel to have pantry full of goodies and stirring some blueberry jam in my winter oatmeal.
+Another scenario is that I am wearing a vintage apron pulling a piping loaf of bread out of the oven and slathering it with vanilla strawberry jam.

-Every once in awhile I get out of my chair and do a little canning.
-Usually it’s when I’m nearing a big deadline and start looking for a distraction.
-This was my first year trying out Pomona’s Pectin which is different than the normal pectin.
-Renee Joslyn of Freakin’ Flamingo, recommended Pomona’s to and since she makes amazing jams I decided to follow her advice.
+Every once in a while I get out of my chair and do a little canning.
+It’s usually when I’m nearing a big deadline and looking for a distraction.
+This was my first year trying out Pomona’s Pectin – which is different than the normal pectin.
+Renee Joslyn of Freakin’ Flamingo, recommended Pomona’s.
+Since Renee makes amazing jams I decided to follow her advice.
 You can even buy her jams online if you’d rather have her do all the work!

 Pomona’s Pectin is a 2 step process that involves making a mix of one of the packets and water in addition to the second packet.
-The other difference is that you can use less sweetener or even non-traditional ones like stevia, agave, xylitol plus many more.
+The other way is you can use less sweetener or use non-traditional ones like stevia, agave, xylitol plus many more.

 I’ve been wanting to use some for stevia jam, but I though I better start off by following 2 recipes as written.
 I still made a few small adjustments.
-I made the grapefruit marmalade with agave instead of the honey it called for and my friend Clare got some for her birthday.
-She loved it.
+I made the grapefruit marmalade with agave instead of the honey it called for – my friend Clare got some for her birthday.
+She loved it!